dwiegreffe/mdsrv-web/faq.md

 7. Select Upload Trajectory to Server.
 8. When the trajectory is successfully uploaded, a message appears in the Log panel.
 9. To visualize the uploaded trajectory, see FAQ: [How do I stream a trajectory from the MDsrv?](#stream).
+Currently, only trajectories in the XTC format can be uploaded.

 <center>
     <figure class='video_container'>